 Similar to the European Wilderness Quality Standard, access to Wilderness is not allowed on any motorized vehicles or on wheels.
 In Wilderness managed by the US Forest Service, access on horses is allowed as well as some specific measures for trail maintenance.
 However, these measures as well as horse access underly a strict set of rules.
 For example, no motorized equipment is allowed for clearing trails and horses have to be fed with special weed-free fodder.
 As we hiked through the forest with skies, the local forest composition and wildlife were not only discussed but explored up close.
 The hunting permit system was a topic as well.
 The day ended with a cozy dinner and local craft beer with fellow students of the Environmental Management program.

 Roderick Frazier Nash and the Wilderness Continuum

-I am more than thankful to Dr. John Hausdoerffer for organising this amazing weekend of knowledge exchange and wilderness discoveries and for introducing me to such intersting fellow wilderness advocates.
-We will meet again at the European Wilderness Academy Days in November, where he will be a speaker.
+I am more than thankful to Dr. John Hausdoerffer for organising this amazing weekend of knowledge exchange and Wilderness discoveries and for introducing me to such intersting fellow Wilderness advocates.

 Subscribe to our newsletter!